 King Karl Johan's bridge in 1820

 As early as the 19th century, King Karl XIV Johan had a pontoon bridge erected across the Djurgård Canal.
 He was having a summer palace built at Rosendal, his country estate, and he needed a short link between Rosendal Palace and the training ground at Ladugårdsgärde that he often visited on horseback.
 Traces of the bridge footing can still be seen on the shore at Rosendal.
 The floating bridge was used during the summer months between 1820 and 1848.

-The Folke Bernadotte Bridge in 2018
+The Folke Bernadotte Bridge

 The Royal Djurgården Administration will now be building a bridge across the bay, linking the various parts of Royal Djurgården, on the very spot where King Karl XIV Johan built his floating bridge.

 The bridge will be eight metres long, bridging the canal between Museiparken and Rosendal with a single, slender steel span.
-The first turf for the construction project will be cut on 26 October 2018.

 The bridge will be named in memory of Count Folke Bernadotte.
 He was appointed as the UN's first mediator following the Second World War.
 Folke Bernadotte lived at Dragongården, next to Museiparken (now the Chinese Embassy).